‘Days Of Our Lives’ Spoilers: Gabrielle Haugh Teases Darker Jade

 “It’s tough to come in when your character’s already lived through all this stuff and you just have to pick it up, but they [Mary Beth Evans and James Lastovic] were very helpful with that because I would have been lost.”

-What do you think is going to happen with Jade Michaels on Days of Our Lives?
+What do you think is going to happen with Jade Michaels on Days Of Our Lives?
 Will she still be trying to get Joey Johnson back months from now?

 [Featured Image by Chris Haston/NBC]